Claiborne H. Kinnard Jr.: World War II

 Deployed to England during WWII, Kinnard became commander of the 360th Fighter Squadron of the 356th Fighter Group in May 1943.
 He was commander of the 354th Fighter Squadron of the 355th Fighter Group from November 1943 to June 1944.
 On March 29, 1944, Kinnard shot down a Focke-Wulf Fw 190 near Braunschweig, Germany, his first aerial victory.
 He destroyed 4 more aircraft on the ground while leading the 354th FS on a strafing mission which in total destroyed 44 German aircraft.
 On the April 5th, the 355th FG set a record, that was to stand until September with Kinnard becoming the first Eighth Air Force pilot to score his fifth total air and ground kill in one day.
 The 355th FG received a Distinguished Unit Citation for the mission.
 Kinnard served with Headquarters 355th Fighter Group from July to September 1944.

 Kinnard continued his leadership as one of the top tacticians in the Eighth Air Force for strafing attacks.
 Largely due to him, the 354th FS would emerge as the top squadron for enemy aircraft destroyed on the ground.
-He became the 355th FG's seventh flying ace on July 7, 1944, when he shot down three German fighters including 2 Messerschmitt Me 410s and a Messerschmitt Bf-109 while breaking up a German fighter attack on B-24 Liberators near Merseburg, Germany, for which he received the Distinguished Service Cross.
+He became the 355th FG's seventh flying ace on July 7, 1944, when he shot down three German fighters including 2 Messerschmitt Me 410s and a Messerschmitt Bf 109 while breaking up a German fighter attack on B-24 Liberators near Merseburg, Germany, for which he received the Distinguished Service Cross.
 Kinnard scored his last two aerial victories near Prague, Czechoslovakia, when he shot down two Bf 109's on April 20, 1945.

-Writing about Kinnard, author and flying ace Norman Fortier said, "The was no question in anyone's mind that he was in charge".
+Writing about Kinnard, author and flying ace Norman Fortier said there was "no question in anyone's mind that he was in charge".
 He was with the 4th Fighter Group from September to December 1944 and commander from November to December before returning to the 355th Fighter Group.

 Kinnard was credited with destroying 8 enemy aircraft in aerial combat plus 1 damaged, and he destroyed 17 more on the ground while strafing enemy airfields.
 He flew an aircraft bearing the legend "Man 'O War".
 All of Kinnard's fighters – a P-47D, two P-51Bs and five P-51Ds – bore this name.